 The AGA Institute Quality Committee (QC) provides clinical and methodological expertise and oversight for the development, specification, maintenance and testing of AGA’s performance measures.

-The QC follows a process for prioritizing and developing measures from AGA guidelines.
+AGA follows a process for prioritizing and developing measures from AGA guidelines.
 A measure testing protocol is in development to guide how measures are tested for implementation.
-Periodically, the QC issues calls for new measure topics of interest to AGA members.
+Periodically, the AGA Quality Committee issues calls for new measure topics of interest to AGA members.
 Public comment periods are held to receive feedback from gastroenterologists and others interested in new AGA measures.

 Choosing Wisely was created to help physicians, patients and other health care stakeholders think and talk about overuse or misuse of health care resources in the U.S.